-St Mary's School staff members who witness a child protection incident, receive a disclosure or develop a suspicion of child abuse (including exposure to family violence) have a critical role to play in supporting students impacted by the child protection matter to ensure that they feel supported and safe at the school.
+School staff members who witness a child protection incident, receive a disclosure or develop a suspicion of child abuse (including exposure to family violence) have a critical role to play in supporting students impacted by the child protection matter to ensure that they feel supported and safe at the school.
 Schools also play a critical role in building students' resilience and protective factors, which can reduce the long-term impacts of child abuse by providing them with the opportunity to be supported and heard by a school staff member they trust.

-Support provided to students at St Mary's School includes:
+Support provided to students at the school includes:

-- regularly communicating with the student and their parents/guardians/carers where appropriate - convening a Student Support Group of school wellbeing staff and teachers to plan, support and monitor affected students - developing Student Support Plans for students impacted by the incident to ensure appropriate levels of care and support are provided depending on their involvement.
+- regularly communicating with the student and their parents/carers where appropriate - convening a Student Support Group of school wellbeing staff and teachers to plan, support and monitor affected students - developing Student Support Plans for students impacted by the incident to ensure appropriate levels of care and support are provided depending on their involvement.

-You should contact the MACS Regional General Manager for a description of the range of school-based support services that may be available, including SAFEMinds and referrals to family violence services, Centres Against Sexual Assault (CASA) or headspace.
+You should contact Catholic Education Melbourne's Student Wellbeing Information Line (9267 0228) for a description of the range of school-based support services that may be available, including SAFEMinds and referrals to family violence services, Centres Against Sexual Assault (CASA) or headspace.

-Where external authorities are investigating a report of abuse or risk of abuse, it is the role of the Principal of St Mary's School to ensure that students are supported throughout interviews at the school.
-For more information on this topic, refer to School Guidelines 2.19a: Police and DFFH Interview Protocols.
+Where external authorities are investigating a report of abuse or risk of abuse, it is the role of the principal to ensure that students are supported throughout interviews at the school.
+For more information on this topic, refer to School Guidelines 2.19a: Police and DHHS Interview Protocols.

-St Mary's School and our governing body have a duty to provide support to school staff members who have witnessed an incident or disclosure, or who have made a report to external authorities about a reasonable belief of child abuse.
-It is important that we remember that staff members may have also experienced child abuse (including family violence) or be experiencing family violence and abuse in their own lives.
-St Mary's School staff members requiring wellbeing support can contact the school's EAP provider.
+The school has a duty to provide support to school staff members who have witnessed an incident or disclosure, or who have made a report to external authorities about a reasonable belief of child abuse.
+It is important that schools remember that staff members may have also experienced child abuse (including family violence) or be experiencing family violence and abuse in their own lives.
+School staff members requiring wellbeing support can contact the school's Employee Assistance Program (EAP) provider.

-Information to support MACS schools in understanding their obligation to employees and to provide suggestions of how to assist employees experiencing family and domestic violence may be found in the Catholic Education Commission of Victoria Ltd's Family and Domestic Violence: A Guide to Supporting Staff.
+Information to support Victorian Catholic schools in understanding their obligation to employees and to provide suggestions of how to assist employees experiencing family and domestic violence may be found in the Catholic Education Commission of Victoria Ltd's Family and Domestic Violence: A guide to supporting staff.

-St Mary's School should conduct a review of the reporting process four to six weeks after a report has been made to identify if any follow-up support actions are needed.
-Refer to PROTECT: Responding to Suspected Child Abuse: A Template for all Victorian Schools for more information.
+The school should conduct a review of the reporting process four-six weeks after a report has been made to identify if any follow-up support actions are needed.
+Refer to Protect: Responding to Suspected Child Abuse: A Template for all Victorian Schools for more information.

-Potential consequences of making a report
+3.3 Potential consequences of making a report